Showing posts with label music. Show all posts

 Treat Oak 70 Feet 25-foot trunk.

-We loaded back onto the bus and headed back to St John's Town Center to drop off our guide and get lunch.
+We loaded onto the bus and returned to St John's Town Center to drop off our guide and get lunch.

-We chose the M-Shack's gourmet burger that is made with all-natural, hormone-free ground beef.
+We chose M-Shack's gourmet burger made with all-natural, hormone-free ground beef.

 Hubby and I split the M-Shack's hamburger.